RajGanesan01/Go/README.md

 1. [`Base64Decode`](./conversion/base64.go#L57):  Base64Decode decodes the received input base64 string into a byte slice.
 The implementation follows the RFC4648 standard, which is documented at https://datatracker.ietf.org/doc/html/rfc4648#section-4
 2. [`Base64Encode`](./conversion/base64.go#L19):  Base64Encode encodes the received input bytes slice into a base64 string.
 The implementation follows the RFC4648 standard, which is documented at https://datatracker.ietf.org/doc/html/rfc4648#section-4
-3. [`BinaryToDecimal`](./conversion/binarytodecimal.go#L25):  BinaryToDecimal() function that will take Binary number as string, and return its Decimal equivalent as integer.
+3. [`BinaryToDecimal`](./conversion/binarytodecimal.go#L25):  BinaryToDecimal() function that will take Binary number as string, and return its Decimal equivalent as an integer.
-4. [`DecimalToBinary`](./conversion/decimaltobinary.go#L32):  DecimalToBinary() function that will take Decimal number as int, and return its Binary equivalent as string.
+4. [`DecimalToBinary`](./conversion/decimaltobinary.go#L32):  DecimalToBinary() function that will take Decimal number as int, and return its Binary equivalent as a string.
 5. [`FuzzBase64Encode`](./conversion/base64_test.go#L113): No description provided.
 6. [`HEXToRGB`](./conversion/rgbhex.go#L10):  HEXToRGB splits an RGB input (e.g. a color in hex format; 0x<color-code>) into the individual components: red, green and blue
 7. [`IntToRoman`](./conversion/inttoroman.go#L17):  IntToRoman converts an integer value to a roman numeral string.
 An error is returned if the integer is not between 1 and 3999.